AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/configuring-release-branches.md

 ---
-title: Configure your Release Branches
+title: Configuring Release Branches
-seo-title: Configure your Release Branches
+seo-title: Configuring Release Branches
 description: Configure release branches in Git for AEM Cloud Manager
 seo-description: Follow this page to learn on how to configure your release branches in git.
 uuid: d12a8b85-b7fd-4b55-a05a-a0f874ce598c